-1.10 Has your organisation received less than £10,000 in grants funding last year?

-To be eligible to apply for the Community Ideas

-Grants, organisations much have received less than £10,000 in grants funding last year.
+1.20 Has your organisation received less than £10,000 in grants funding last year?
+To be eligible to apply for the Community Ideas Grants, organisations much have received less than £10,000 in grants funding last year.

-1.11 Has your organisation received less than£50,000 income last year?To be eligible to apply for the Community IdeasGrants, organisations much have received less than
+1.21 Has your organisation received less than £50,000 income last year?To be eligible to apply for the Community Ideas Grants, organisations much have received less than £50,000 income last year.

-Part 2 - project description
+Part 2 - Project description